nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

   - If Dario doesn't attack after Riddel defends
     - Lynx - Get to Level 6
     - Marcy - Get to Level 4
-  - If Dario attacks his Fiancee after she defends
+  - If Dario attacks after Riddel defends (or Run Away if you're a coward)
     - Lynx - 1 / 1 / 1 / 1
     - Marcy - 1 / 1
   - Lynx - Inferno or FirePillar